betterobjects/activeql/docs/handling-files.md

 # Handling Files

-Gama provides a GrapqhQL type `File` that is defined as follows.
+ActiveQL provides a GrapqhQL type `File` that is defined as follows.

 ```graphql
 type File {